Hiring A Wedding Coordinator

 Should I hire a wedding coordinator?

 It leads to the question, Are you going to enjoy, participate, and attend the event like guests?
 Or are you okay with working at the event?
-By that I mean, communicating with vendors, answering guests' questions, lining people up, cueing musicians, guiding guests from place to place.
+By I mean, communicating with vendors, answering guests’ questions, lining people up, cueing musicians, and guiding guests from place to place.
 You probably already know in your heart what you want.

-So in this course, I'm going to dive a little deeper into the complexity of executing a wedding.
-Then if I've convinced you to hire a coordinator, we'll talk about the different types of wedding coordinators that are out there, so you can determine the best fit and maybe save money on your event.
+in this course, I’m going to dive a little deeper into the complexity of executing a wedding.
+Then if I’ve convinced you to hire a coordinator, we’ll talk about the types of wedding coordinators that are out there, you can determine the best fit and maybe save money on your event.

 Once you’ve hired one, I’ll share tips about how best to utilize your wedding coordinator before, during, and after your event.

-So Many Balls to Juggle
+Many Balls to Juggle

 The thing about weddings in particular, as opposed to other types of events, is how complex they can be.
-To start, I'm going to talk about five different elements that are naturally occurring at weddings.
+To start, I’m going to talk about five elements that are naturally occurring at weddings.
 Five elements that make them more complex, starting with the structure.

 The third element of complexity related to those guests is the pressure to impress them.
-Though these are friends and family, they're still this pressure to impress, or maybe even for the event to go well in front of this audience that you have here.
-Plus, the added drama between friends or family, or maybe tensions that developed over the planning process, which is very common.
+Though these are friends and family, they’re still this pressure to impress, or maybe even for the event to go well in front of this audience you have here.
+Plus, the added drama between friends or family, or maybe tensions that developed over the planning process, is common.

 Who’s Holding The Steering Wheel of Your Wedding?